Home » Recipes » Breakfast » Smoothies » Carrot Cake Smoothie

 So, what sparked the carrot cake smoothie idea (aside from my adoration of all things involving carrot cake)?

-Simply put, I had carrots in my fridge, wasn't feeling the green smoothie vibe, but still wanted something filling and fiber-rich.
-And I figured since I have a super powerful blender, why wouldn't it whip carrots into a delightful beverage?
-And yep, you guessed it.
-It totally does.
-I mean just LOOK at that texture!
+Simply put, I had carrots in my fridge, wasn't feeling the green smoothie vibe.
+I wanted something creamy and satisfying, and since I have a super powerful blender, I figured it could handle carrots in a smoothie.
+And yep, you guessed it — it totally does.
+I mean, just look at that texture!

-Plus, who wouldn't love eating something that tastes like carrot cake but is actually healthy?!
+Plus, who wouldn't love eating something that tastes like carrot cake?!
 I know I would!

 Easy Carrot Cake Smoothie with Zucchini